 Not only is there time savings, but also other benefits as well:

-1) Ability to invest in more skilled labour, as it is much easier to find apprentices or carvers than it is sculptors.
+1) Ability to invest in more skilled labor, as it is much easier to find apprentices or carvers than it is sculptors.

 2) Providing a safer, less intensive working environment